 - Right-click on the mouse driver you want to uninstall.
 Select the Uninstall device option.

-    - Make sure that the box next to Delete the Driver Software for This Device should not be checked.
-This will enable the

-    Operating System to automatically reinstall the driver on your system when you restart your computer.
+- Ensure that the box next to Delete the Driver Software for This Device should not be checked.
+This will enable the Operating System to automatically reinstall the driver on your system when you restart your computer.

 - Click on the Uninstall button in the dialog box.

 This will likely get your mouse driver installed back.
-If the new driver is not installed or installed but not working

-    properly, follow the steps below.
+If the new driver is not installed or installed but not working correctly, follow the steps below.

 2] Install from OEM Website

 The above method should have installed the OEM driver.
-However, if the new driver is not installed or installed but not

-    working properly, you can do the following.
+However, if the new driver is not installed or installed but not working correctly, you can do the following.

-    Look at your mouse or the box of the mouse to figure out the OEMs name.
-Then get the OEM website, and locate the

-    product.
-Along with the information about the product, OEMs also list down the drivers.
+Look at your mouse or the mouse box to determine the OEMs name.
+Then get the OEM website, and locate the product.
+Along with the information about the product, OEMs also list the drivers.

 Click on the download link, and save it on the computer.
-These are set-up files that you can double-click to install on
+These are set-up files that you can double-click to install on the computer.

-    the computer.

 You can also follow our guide on taking a backup of the currently installed driver if you need it again.